ISIS Fast Facts

 July 1, 2015 - ISIS launches simultaneous attacks on five Egyptian military checkpoints, reportedly killing 17 Egyptian soldiers and injuring 30 others.
 According to the Egyptian military, 100 terrorists are killed in the fighting.

-July 4, 2015 - The Syrian Observatory for Human Rights reports it has received a video showing ISIS militants executing 25 captives in the Syrian city of Palmyra.
+July 4, 2015 - The Syrian Observatory for Human Rights reports it has received a video showing ISIS militants executing 25 captives in Palmyra.

-July 17, 2015 - As Iraqi civilians celebrate Eid al-Fitr, a holiday marking the end of the fast for Ramadan, ISIS detonates an ice truck in a crowded marketplace in Khan Bani Saad, killing at least 120 people and wounding at least 140 more.
+July 17, 2015 - As Iraqis celebrate Eid al-Fitr, a holiday marking the end of the fast for Ramadan in Khan Bani Saad, ISIS detonates an ice truck in a crowded marketplace, killing at least 120 people and wounding at least 140 more.

-July 2015 - According to IHS Jane's, the territory controlled by ISIS saw a 9.4% reduction in the first six months of 2015, and is now approximately 32,000 square miles.

-August 2015 - ISIS destroys antiquities in the historic city of Palmyra in Syria, including the nearly 2,000-year-old Temple of Baalshami.
+August 2015 - ISIS destroys antiquities in Palmyra, including the nearly 2,000-year-old Temple of Baalshami.
 UNESCO, the UN's cultural organization, calls the destruction of the temple a "war crime."

-November 12, 2015 - The Pentagon announces that a remote control drone strike targeting Islamist militant Mohammed Emwazi, also known as "Jihadi John," struck a vehicle that Emwazi was seen getting into.
-The strike took place in Raqqa, Syria, the de facto ISIS capital.
-ISIS later confirms the death of "Jihadi John."
+November 12, 2015 - The Pentagon announces that it has conducted a remote control drone strike targeting Mohammed Emwazi, also known as "Jihadi John."
+ISIS later confirms the death of Emwazi.

-November 12, 2015 - Two suicide bombs hit the Bourj al-Barajneh district of southern Beirut, killing over 40 people and wounding hundreds.
-ISIS claims responsibility for the attack stating that the attackers had arrived in Lebanon from Syria two days before.
+November 12, 2015 - Two suicide bombs hit the Bourj al-Barajneh district of southern Beirut, killing more than 40 people and wounding hundreds.
+ISIS claims responsibility for the attack.

 November 13, 2015 - After a two-day battle, the Peshmerga Iraqi Kurdish military force declares victory in liberating the Iraqi town of Sinjar from ISIS.
 The battle was backed by the US coalition air power.